A few days ago I was hanging out with a friend

 Like Christianity, Islam teaches the continued existence of the soul and a transformed physical existence after death.
 There will be a day of judgment and humanity will be divided between the eternal destinations of Paradise and Hell.

 Judaism is one of the oldest religions in the world.
-Their sacred text, the Hebrew Bible or Tanakh, teaches several doctrines – such as those about God, the Messiah, human beings, and the universe – making beliefs very important to Jews.
+Their sacred text, the Hebrew Bible or Tanakh, teaches several doctrines — about God, the Messiah, human beings, and the universe — making beliefs very important to Jews.
 Judaism has no official creed, however.

 Judaism shares some beliefs with other world religions, like monotheism with Christianity and Islam, but in other respects, there are sharp differences between the faiths.
 In Judaism, reality is a single, all-powerful God.
 It is this belief that made the Jews unique among other ancient Semitic peoples and that became the legacy Judaism has passed on to the entire Western world.
-God’s name in Hebrew is YHWH (Yahweh, or Jehovah), which simply – but significantly – means “I am.”
+God’s name in Hebrew is YHWH (Yahweh, or Jehovah), which simply — but quite powerfully, in my eyes — means “I am.”

 Jewish sacred texts and literature have little to say about what happens after death, which may seem surprising to non-Jews since the sacred texts of Christianity and Islam, both of which have their foundations in Judaism, elaborate rather fully about the afterlife.